Skip to main content

 Understand which validation rules in your endpoints cause client errors.
 Capture error details and stack traces for 500 error responses, and have them linked to Sentry issues automatically.

 Get notified immediately if something isn't right using custom alerts, synthetic uptime checks and heartbeat monitoring.
-Notifications can be delivered via email, Slack or Microsoft Teams.
+Alert notifications can be delivered via email, Slack and Microsoft Teams.

 FastAPI